DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 ---
 title: Reasons for rejection iteration 5
-description: A major change to the categorisation and interaction for giving feedback when rejecting an application.
+description: Changing the categorisation, content and interaction of selecting reasons for rejection.
 date: 2021-10-04
 tags:
   - AN029